vodofrede/eyes/README.md

 It currently provides limited functionality, but more options may be added provided they are useful additions for parsing slightly more complicated formats.

+Eyes does not have any dependencies, as I wanted to keep it simple to and lightweight in design.
+Good performance is not guaranteed, as the library isn't well tested yet.

 I was told this functionality is similar to `scanf` from C.

 ### Examples: